 Cozy is the name of the game these days!
-This Paleo chicken pot pie casserole is maybe one of our coziest recipes to date!
+This dairy free chicken pot pie is maybe one of our coziest recipes to date!
 It’s got a creamy, dairy-free filling with all the goodies you’d expect in a chicken pot pie, and then a crust on top that will have you swooning.
 Like for reals, I can eat this all day long and we keep making it again and again.
 It’s filling and satisfying without being too much, and I can’t get enough!

 Disclaimer: We partnered with Bob’s Red Mill to bring you this post.
 We only work with companies and brands we truly believe in and use ourselves.
 Therefore, all opinions and recipes are entirely our own.
 Thank you for supporting Real Simple Good and our partners.

 The filling is what makes this dish feel indulgent!
 We used full fat coconut milk for the dairy-free, creamy goodness and thickened it up with Bob’s Red Mill Tapioca Flour.
 Make sure you get the Tapioca Flour really worked into the vegetables before adding the chicken broth and coconut milk, and then whisk any clumps out.
 It works like a charm and turns out really fantastic!

 When you think of a chicken pot pie, I bet you get a cozy feeling because of the crust.
 It really makes this dish feel like total comfort food.
 And making a crust without gluten and dairy can be a little tricky.
 We’ve found that the combination of Bob’s Red Mill Paleo Baking Flour, their Tapioca Flour and some palm shortening makes for a great crust!!